hyperuplink/hyperuplink/docs/manual/newpost/index.md

 ## Attachments

-Where the administrator enabled attachments, a file field sits under the text area and takes several files at once.
+Where the administrator enabled attachments, a file field appears under the text area and takes several files at once.
 What you may upload, and how large it may be, is set in [Attachments]({{ manual "admin/board/attachments" }}).
-A file that is too large, of a type that isn't allowed, or a duplicate of something you already uploaded, is refused with a message saying which of the three it was.
+A file that is too large, of a type that isn't allowed, or a duplicate of something you already uploaded, is rejected with a message saying which of the three it was.

 Image attachments show up as links underneath the post.
 Where the administrator turned on inline image display, however, they're rendered under the post body